-Canon 600D versus Canon 70D
+Canon 600D vs 70D

-The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 70D are two digital cameras that were announced, respectively, in February 2011 and July 2013.
+The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in February 2011 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 600D has a resolution of 17.9 megapixel, whereas the 70D provides 20 MP.
+The 600D has a resolution of 17.9 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably larger (9 percent) than the Canon 600D.
 Moreover, the 70D is markedly heavier (32 percent) than the 600D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 600D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.